dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickminimal.txt

 This is the most basic example, using the minimal code needed to setup a running application with F.A.B.

 Will use sqlite for the database no need to install anything.
+Notice the SQLA class this is just a child class from flask.ext.SQLAlchemy that overrides the declarative base to F.A.B.
+You can use every configuration and method from flask extension except the model's direct query.

 I do advise using the skeleton application as described on the :doc:`installation`